Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 711+ reviews

 We are not going to present this as fully settled.
 The 22 April version was a draft for feedback, with an updated version following.
 The subcontracting review runs over the summer with changes expected from January 2027, and the 25% co-investment issue for under-25s at levy payers whose funds run out is still being argued.
 We track these and will update as the position firms up.

-We map the funding to the outcome you want and handle the detail.
+Want us to map these rules against your current apprenticeship plans and show what you would pay?
+We handle the funding detail.
 The AI & Automation Practitioner Level 4 is fully levy-funded, with the new under-25 and non-levy rules applied for you.

 Frequently asked questions.